jensdanb/reorder_pdf/README.md

 - PyPdf.
 Source: https://pypi.org/project/pypdf/

 To use:
-- git clone this address, or just manually make a new folder and copy main.py into it.
+- git clone this address, or make a new folder and copy main.py into it.
 - Install a recent version of Python.
 - Make a Python Virtual Environment ("venv" - google a guide) in the project folder (the one where main.py is).
 - Inside the project folder, activate the venv and install pypdf with command "pip install pypdf".